maritimelab/MCCBPP/README.md

 ### Greedy heuristics

 In `heuristics/greedy`, you will find for each set the results of all the greedy heuristics for each instance of the set.
 For `set2`, there are 4 columns for bin types, but only type 1 is used.
 The other 3 columns can therefore be ignored.
+The intention was to have the same columns for all files.

 ### ALNS